Ruab/wow-sync-tool/README.md

         ├── Screenshots\
         └── WTF\

-# License

-MIT — feel free to use, modify, and redistribute.

 # Automation (Optional)
 To ensure your World of Warcraft data is regularly backed up, you can automate this script using Windows Task Scheduler.